 3. High-Pitched Retro Ring

-Looking for a can’t-miss vintage tone?
-This one will pierce the ears of anyone nearby.
+Looking for a can’t-miss vintage telephone tone?
+This loud ringtone will pierce the ears of anyone nearby.

 4. General Retro Ring